 Unlike its more basic counterparts, Jira is built to grow with your teams and has an implementation and subscription model to reflect that.

-If growth is an objective, a tool which grows with you is essential.
+If growth is an objective, a tool that grows with you is essential.

 7. Continuous innovation